 In many cases, how things appear can be more important than how they really are.
 That’s why you need to make sure your apartment is not only clean—but that it looks it, too.
 If you work smart, plan ahead, and hire out work when necessary, you can depend on that deposit coming in the mail to your new living space.

-Moving house isn’t a scenario where you can just lug everything into a van and get going.
+Moving house isn’t a scenario where you can just lug everything into a removal company van and get going.
 The process requires planning weeks, sometimes even months before the moving day.
 This is to ensure that your move goes smoothly, and you aren’t transferring items you may not need in your new home.

 Below is a plan created by Simply Removals (we’ve been around for 20 years, so we know our stuff!).